Mollinak10/Linux-basics/Chapter_3_Fastqc.md

 <pre> cp multiqc_report.html /mnt/c/Users/moli/Downloads/ </pre>

 ⚠️/mnt/c/Users/ and /Downloads/ is common for every user but /moli/ is the path in my system and will be different for everyone.
 You can double-tap the Tab button when typing in your path till the Users bit. ⚠️

+#### Exercise: Download multiple SRA files (all are Illumina paired-end sequences) SRR35160851 and SRR35160860, extract them, run FASTQC on them and create a multiqc report.